Stratego: Modern Stratego variations

+Electronic Stratego

 Electronic Stratego was introduced by Milton Bradley in 1982.
+To promote the release, the company hired two actors to play Ronald Reagan and Leonid Brezhnev, who played a match at the New York Public Library Main Branch.

 It has features that make many aspects of the game strikingly different from those of classic Stratego.
+The board is 8 wide by 10 squares deep, instead of 10×10.
+The blocked "lake" areas are therefore 1×2 instead of 2×2.
+Each side has 24 pieces, instead of 40, deployed in the three rows closest to the player; instead of six bomb pieces, Electronic Stratego uses hidden bomb pegs.

 Each type of playing piece in Electronic Stratego has a unique series of bumps on its bottom that are read by the game's battery-operated touch-sensitive "board".
-When attacking another piece a player hits their Strike button, presses their piece and then the targeted piece: the game either rewards a successful attack or punishes a failed strike with an appropriate bit of music.
+When attacking another piece, the attacking player hits their Strike button, presses their piece and then the targeted piece: the game either rewards a successful attack or punishes a failed strike with an appropriate bit of music.
 In this way the players never know for certain the rank of the piece that wins the attack, only whether the attack wins, fails, or ties (similar to the role of the referee in the Chinese game of Luzhanqi).
 Instead of choosing to move a piece, a player can opt to "probe" an opposing piece by hitting the Probe button and pressing down on the enemy piece: the game then beeps out a rough approximation of the strength of that piece.

 There are no Bomb pieces: Bombs are set using pegs placed on a touch-sensitive "peg board" that is closed from view prior to the start of the game.
 Hence, it is possible for a player to have their piece occupying a square with a bomb on it.
 If an opposing piece lands on the seemingly empty square, the game plays the sound of an explosion and that piece is removed from play.
 As in classic Stratego, only a Miner can remove a Bomb from play.

+The Scout is allowed to move diagonally, in addition to its usual horizontal and vertical moves.
+Again, as with the non-electronic Stratego, scouts are not allowed to jump over pieces.

 A player who successfully captures the opposing Flag is rewarded with a triumphant bit of music from the 1812 Overture.